Frequently Asked Questions

 Why aren't my logs showing up?

 - No requests coming in?
-Logs only appear when requests are actively hitting your App.
+Logs only appear when requests are actively hitting your MCP server.

 - Using the right methods?
 Stick to